deployKF/website/content/guides/platform/deploykf-gateway.md

                   #azure.workload.identity/tenant-id: "00000000-0000-0000-0000-000000000000"
         ```

-??? steps "Step 2 - Create a ClusterIssuer"
+??? step "Step 2 - Create a ClusterIssuer"

     Once cert-manager is connected to your DNS provider, you must create a `ClusterIssuer` resource that can generate certificates for your domain from [Let's Encrypt](https://letsencrypt.org/).